26.12.12

 I’M SORRY SO SORRY SO SORRY

-because the oil tanker wasn’t slowing down
+because the oil tanker wasn’t slowing

 so neither could we.